kampaitees/Data-Exploration-Handling-Challenges-of-Medical-Image-Data/README.md

 <p align="center"><img src="Images/3.gif"></p>
 <p align="center"><img src="Images/4.gif"></p>

 Since this sample dataset is small enough, we can calculate the positive weight to be used in the weighted loss function.
-To get the positive weight, count how many NEGATIVE labels are present, divided by the total number of examples.
+To get a positive weight, count how many NEGATIVE labels are present, divided by the total number of examples.

-In this case, there is one negative label, and four total example.
+In this case, there is one negative label and four total examples.
 Similarly, the negative weight is the fraction of positive labels.

 ### Defining positive and negative weights